 NATIONAL ANGEL FOOD CAKE DAY

-Making angel food cake requires whipping egg whites until they are stiff then adding cream of tartar to the mixture to stabilize the egg whites.
+Making angel food cake requires whipping egg whites until they are stiff.
+Cream of tartar stabilizes the egg whites.
 Additional ingredients are then folded into the egg white mixture.

-The cake is then usually baked in an ungreased tube pan leaving a hole in the middle of the cake.
-The center tube allows the cake batter to rise higher as it clings to all sides of the pan.
+The cake is then usually baked in an ungreased tube pan, leaving a hole in the middle of the cake.
+The center tube allows the cake batter to rise higher than other pans, causing the batter to clings to all sides of the pan.
 After baking, the pan is inverted while cooling to prevent the cake from falling in on itself.

 Use #AngelFoodCakeDay to post on social media.

 National Day Calendar® continues researching the origin of this delicious food holiday.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!